cxlvinchau/hips/docs/getting_started.rst

 ______________________
 Now, let us optimize the program and output the objective value and values for the variables.

-The code for the first model.
+This is done as follows for the one-dimensional model:

 .. code-block:: python